AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/ExpressTestApp/README.md

     }
     ```

+3. If your registered Active Directory Application has a different **Web Redirect URI**, you need to add this redirectUri, `http://localhost:4000/redirect`, to your list in the Azure portal while you are developing locally.

-3. Add the web API endpoints you would like to call under **resources**:
+4. Add the web API endpoints you would like to call under **resources**:

     ```JSON
     {